ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

    ![Installed Operators](images/solution55-openshift-ibm-cloud-hidden/installedoperators.png)

 ### Create a Cloudant Service using the CRDs
+An API key with the appropriate permissions to create a {{site.data.keyword.cloudant_short_notm}} database.
+The API key is going to be stored in a kubernetes Secret resource.
+This will need to be created using the shell.
 There are great instructions in the **Requirements** section of the installed operator.
 Below is my experience in the shell:

 1. List the resource groups